w5xd/PacketThermometer/README.md

 Battery Extender

-With the prior versions of the PCB (REV05 and earlier), the sleep time was determined by a single R and C on the INT pin (D3 on the Arduino).
-That slow moving input stays close to Vcc/2 for an extended period of many dozens of seconds, which in turn causes the Atmega328 to draw up to about 500uA beyond its minimal sleep current.
-The Battery extender accelerates the pass through Vcc/2 using a p-channel MOSFET, Q12, with a low gate threshold (less than -1V is required).
-Q12 turns on when the RC circuit (at C11, R11) discharges one gate threshold below the 3.3V Vcc.
+In the prior versions of the PCB (REV05 and earlier), the sleep time was determined by a single R and C on the INT pin (D3 on the Arduino).
+That slow moving input stays close to Vdd/2 for an extended period of many dozens of seconds, which in turn causes the Atmega328 to draw up to about 500uA above its minimal sleep current for that length of time (See the Atmega328P specifications.)
+The Battery Extender accelerates the pass through Vcc/2 using a p-channel MOSFET, Q12, with a low gate threshold.
+A threshold specification at Q12 of significantly smaller than -Vdd/2 is required (i.e. much less than -1.65 volts.)
+The nominal threshold of the specified DMP1045U part is -700mV.
+Q12 turns on when the RC circuit at C11, R11 discharges that far below Vcc.
+(This ignores the diode D12's forward drop, which for the specified part is about 300mV for a total required discharge of C11,R11 to right at 1 volt below Vdd.)
 When Q12 turns on, it uses Q13 to quickly truncate the R11/C11 decay, which then crosses Vcc/2 in a few milliseconds.
 The other pair of MOSFETs, Q10 and Q11, implements a charge pump so that the RC circuit discharges from as much as double Vcc (about 6V) to get a much longer time delay than is feasible without it.
-All the capacitors in the Battery Extender circuit can be identical, but must be ceramic (for very low leakage current compared to polarized capacitors.)
+The capacitors in the Battery Extender circuit can be identical, but must be ceramic (for very low leakage current compared to polarized capacitors.)
 An LTSpice model is published here for the Battery Extender.

 If the builder desires, all the Battery Extender components in REV07 of the PCB can be